llopisdon/skies-adsb/docs/RPI-INSTALL-GUIDE.md

 I strongly suggest using the [RPI Imager](https://www.raspberrypi.com/software/) to do the initial installation as this will save you time with the initial setup.

-You will not need a GUI.
-So I recommend using the RPI OS Lite Distribution.
+You must use the 64-bit version of Raspberry Pi OS.
+I recommend using Raspberry Pi OS Lite as no GUI is needed.

-Use either the 32-bit or 64-bit (depending on your PI) RPI OS Lite Distribution.

-For this project I am using both a RPI Zero W running RPI OS 32-bit and a RPI 3 running RPI OS 64-bit.
+For this project I am using:

-From the RPI Imager select your OS image and destination device then click on the gear icon to enter the advance settings.

-1. Check the "Enable SSH" checkbox (use password authentication)
-2. Set username/password - use the default pi user name and select a password
-3. Configure your wifi
-4. Set locale settings as needed (Time zone + Keyboard layout)
+- Raspberry Pi Zero 2 W
+- Raspberry Pi 3

+Both are running Raspberry Pi OS Lite (64-bit)

 NOTE: For purposes of the setup tutorial I'm assuming the default RPI username and hostname are used:

 ```
 username: pi
 hostname: raspberrypi.local
+ip: 192.168.1.123
 ```

+From the Raspberry Pi Imager:

+1. Choose your destination device
+2. Select the 64-bit Raspberry Pi OS Lite as your OS image
+3. Select your Storage
+4. Press Next
+5. You will be presented with a dialog "Use OS customisation"
+6. Press "Edit Settings"
+7. Set the hostname to something like: raspberrypi.local
+8. Set your username and password.
+You must use the username: pi
+9. Configure your wireless LAN
+10. Set the locale settings.
+Make sure you set your Time zone and Keyboard layout.
+11. Press Save

 Once you have written your image then boot and log into your RPI.